Does pregnancy affect teeth and gums?

 - Treatment for gingivitis: If you want to know how to treat swollen gums during pregnancy, you should know that using an antibacterial mouthwash is essential for maintaining good oral hygiene.
 Another treatment for gingivitis during pregnancy is a professional cleaning.
 Professional cleanings remove a large amount of plaque and are therefore very effective remedies for sore gums during pregnancy.

-- Treatment for bleeding gums in pregnancy: Brushing teeth gently, flossing, mouth rinses with salt water and regular visits to the dentist for professional cleanings are all ways in which you can alleviate bleeding gums during pregnancy.
+- Treatment for bleeding gums during pregnancy: Brushing teeth gently, flossing, mouth rinses with salt water, and regular visits to the dentist for professional cleanings are all ways in which you can alleviate bleeding gums during pregnancy.

 - Treatment for sore gums in pregnancy: If you’re wondering how to treat sore and swollen gums during pregnancy, you can find gels and toothpastes which are made specifically for sensitive gums.

-- Treatment for periodontal disease or periodontitis in pregnancy: Root planing and scaling, rinses with warm salt water, and consultation with the dentist to rule out infection are recommended.
-Specific antibiotics may be necessary and you should ensure you follow up with your dentist to closely monitor your periodontal disease.
+- Treatment for periodontal disease or periodontitis during pregnancy: Root planing and scaling, rinses with warm salt water, and consultation with the dentist to rule out infection are recommended.
+Specific antibiotics may be necessary, and you should ensure you follow up with your dentist to closely monitor your periodontal disease.

 - Treatment of cavities during pregnancy: Dental fillings, using toothpaste with fluoride, dental sealants and a low-sugar diet can help keep cavities away in pregnancy.